nbaglivo/composing-talk/PITCHME.md

 * Modules
 * Classes
 * Frameworks
+* Functions

 ---
+@title[characteristics_of_good_abstractions]

+Characteristics of good abstractions:

+* Simple
+* Concise
+* Reusable
+* Independent
+* Decomposable
+* Recomposable

+---

 @title[functions]

-Functions possess qualities that are essential for a good abstraction:
+Functions possess qualities that are essential for a good abstraction

+---

+@title[functions]

-* Identity — The ability to assign a name to it and reuse it in different contexts.
+Identity — The ability to assign a name to it and reuse it in different contexts.

+---

+@title[functions]

-* Composition — The ability to compose simple functions to form more complex functions.
+Composition — The ability to compose simple functions to form more complex functions.

 ---